Exit sign

-An exit sign is a pictogram or short text in a public facility (such as a building, aircraft, or boat) denoting the location of the closest emergency exit to be used in case of fire or other emergency that requires rapid evacuation.
-Most relevant codes (fire, building, health, or safety) require exit signs to be permanently lit.
+An exit sign is a pictogram or short text in a public facility (such as a building, aircraft, or boat) marking the location of the closest emergency exit to be used in an emergency that necessitates rapid evacuation.
+Most fire, building, health, and safety codes require exit signs that are always lit.

-Exit signs are designed to be absolutely unmistakable and understandable to anyone.
-In the past, this generally meant exit signs that show the word "EXIT" or the equivalent in the local language, but increasingly, exit signs around the world are in pictogram form, with or without supplementary text.
+Exit signs are intended to be unmistakable and understandable by anyone who can see.
+In the past, this generally meant exit signs that show the word "EXIT" or the equivalent in the local language; increasingly, exit signs around the world are now pictograms, often without supplementary text.

 History

-Early exit signs were generally either made of metal and lit by a nearby incandescent light bulb or were a white glass cover with "EXIT" written in red, placed directly in front of a single-bulb light fixture.
-An inherent flaw with these designs was that in a fire, the power to the light often failed.
-In addition, the fixtures could be difficult to see in a fire where smoke often reduced visibility, despite being relatively bright.
+Early exit signs generally either were made of metal and lit by a nearby incandescent light bulb or were a white glass cover with "EXIT" written in red, placed directly in front of a single-bulb light fixture.
+A flaw in these designs was that in a fire the power to the light often failed.
+In addition, the fixtures, despite their brightness, could be hard to see through smoke.
 The biggest problem was that the exit sign was hardly distinguishable from an ordinary safety lighting fixture commonly installed above doors in the past.
 The problem was partially solved by using red-tinted bulbs instead.

-Better signs were soon developed that more resembled today's modern exit sign, with an incandescent bulb inside a rectangular-shaped box that backlit the word "EXIT" on one or both sides.
-Being larger than its predecessors, this version of the exit sign solved some of the visibility problems.
-The sign was only useful as long as mains power remained on.
+Better signs were soon developed that more resembled today's modern exit sign, with an incandescent bulb in a rectangular box that backlit the word "EXIT" on one or both sides.
+Larger than its predecessors, this version of the exit sign was easier to see.
+The sign was still only useful as long as mains power remained on.

 As battery-backup systems became smaller and more efficient, some exit signs began to use a dual-power system.
-Under normal conditions, the exit sign was lit by mains power and the battery was in a charged state.
+Under normal conditions, the exit sign was lit by mains power and the battery was maintained in a charged state.
 In the event of a power outage, the battery would supply power to light the sign.
 Early battery-backup systems were big, heavy, and costly.
 Modern systems are lightweight, can be installed virtually anywhere, and are integrated into the fixture, rather than requiring a separate box.
 As batteries improved, so did the amount of time that a fixture could remain lit on batteries.